-Name Meeting Attendance Notes
+Name Meeting Attendance

 Karen Banks 100%

-Jayne Edwards 80%
+Jayne Edwards 50%

 Andrew MacManus 100%

-Michele Bacon 100% Was co-opted to the Committee for its meeting in June 2023 to

-ensure quoracy.
+Rachael Owen 75%

 Internal Control

 Scope of Responsibility

 The Board is ultimately responsible for the College's system of internal control and for reviewing its effectiveness.
 However, such a system is designed to manage rather than eliminate the risk of failure to achieve business objectives and can provide only reasonable and not absolute assurance against material misstatement or loss.